 By the 9th century CE, the church was abandoned and became a burial ground for Muslims.
 The Muslims also added a small mosque next to it.
 The Muslims occupied the site until the 14th century and eventually abandoned it.

 Touring Khirbet Beit Levya / Beit Lehi

 The site is within the military firing zone of the Israeli Army (IDF).
-Being so, it can only be visited on the weekends and local holidays, when the army doesn’t train in the area.
+Being so, it can only be visited on the weekends and local holidays, when the army isn’t training in the area.
 There is no paved road to the site, so an off-road vehicle is required.
 The best time of the year to visit is in the spring when the area is in spring bloom.
 You will really appreciate the spectacular lupine blossom.
-We also recommend to bring flashlights to be able to explore the many caves scattered around the site.
+We also recommend bringing flashlights to be able to explore the many caves scattered around the site.